soyunparrrk/Online-Data-Scraper-Publication/Online-Data-Scraper-Publication/README.md

 # Online-Data-Scraper-Publication

 ### 9 Spet 2019
-**Downloaded Github and figured out how to commit and push.**
+?
+Downloaded Github and figured out how to commit and push.

 ### 16 Sept 2019
-**Searched for inspiration and found Google autocomplete API.
-Also learnt how to use node.js.**
+> Searched for inspiration and found Google autocomplete API.
+Also learnt how to use node.js.

 :black_small_square: This is a test for app.js.
   1. `node -v` on terminal to check whether I have node or not